thuphan27379/finalproject-FE/Introduction.md

 8. Display the posts in a group on the group page for all group members to see.
 9. Allow users to leave a group if they no longer want to be a member.
 10. Ensure that only members of a group can post in the group, and that non-members cannot view the group posts.

+11. Tag other users in posts and comments